fenner/probe-clarification/probe-clarification.md

 incoming message:

-* The node does not recognize ICMP Extended Echo Request messages
+* The node does not recognize ICMP Extended Echo Request messages.

-* The node has not explicitly enabled ICMP Extended Echo functionality
+* The node has not explicitly enabled ICMP Extended Echo functionality.

-* The incoming ICMP Extend Echo Request carries a source address that is not explicitly authorized for the incoming ICMP Extended Echo Request L-bit setting
+* The incoming ICMP Extend Echo Request carries a Source Address that is not explicitly authorized for the L-bit setting of the incoming ICMP Extended Echo Request.

-* The incoming ICMP Extend Echo Request carries a source address that is not explicitly authorized for the incoming ICMP Extended Echo Request type (i.e., by ifName, by IfIndex, by Address)
+* The incoming ICMP Extend Echo Request carries a Source Address that is not explicitly authorized for the incoming ICMP Extended Echo Request type (i.e., by ifName, by IfIndex, or by Address).

-* The Source Address of the incoming messages is not a unicast address
+* The Source Address of the incoming message is not a unicast address.

+* The Destination Address of the incoming message is a multicast address.

 Otherwise, when a node receives an ICMPv4 Extended Echo Request, it MUST format an ICMP Extended Echo Reply as follows:

-* Don't Fragment flag (DF) is 1
+* Don't Fragment (DF) flag is 1

 * More Fragments flag is 0